SHAKEN AND STIRRED!

 Thanks to classic wines such as Penfold’s Grange, Australians are now less likely to be perceived as a nation of unsophisticated beer swillers.
 However, cocktails are perhaps more generally associated with Manhattan or Paris than ‘the land down under’.
 Nevertheless, there are enough distinctively Australian cocktails to provide a ‘stirred & shaken’ social history of the country since white settlement.

-The following cocktail was created to commemorate the voyage to Australia by Captain James Cook, in 1770.
+The following cocktail was created to commemorate the voyage to Australia by Lieutenant.
+James Cook, in 1770.
 Scurvy was endemic among the Endeavor’s crew, due to a vitamin C deficient diet of salt pork and ship’s biscuits.
 Perhaps this accounts for the inclusion of lemon juice in the drink .

 30ml (1 fl oz) Australian whiskey